Skip to main content

 The Youth Council meets on the third Monday of the month at 5 p.m. or 5:30 p.m. at various City facilities or community locations between August and May.

 Rising 9th through 12th graders living within the City of Hickory’s corporate limits or extraterritorial jurisdiction (ETJ) are eligible to apply to serve on the Youth Council.
-Applications are available online at www.hickorync.gov/youthcouncil and are due by Friday, May 31.
+To fill the remaining vacancies, the application deadline has been extended to Friday, June 28.
+Applications are available to download online at www.hickorync.gov/youthcouncil.

 For more information, please contact staff liaison Sam Abernethy at 828-323-7558 or via email at sabernethy@hickorync.gov.